Grizzly (comics): Age of Apocalypse

-An alternate universe variant of Theodore Winchester / Grizzly from Earth-295 appears in Age of Apocalypse.
-This version is a mass murderer and servant of Apocalypse who is later killed by Forge.
+An alternate universe version of Theodore Winchester / Grizzly appears in Age of Apocalypse.
+This version is a mass murderer and servant of Apocalypse until he is killed by Forge.

 Ultimate Marvel

-An alternate universe variant of Grizzly from Earth-1610 appears in Ultimate X-Men.
-This version is a Native American student of the Xavier Institute who can transform into an anthropomorphic bear.
-Additionally, an alternate universe variant from Earth-2107 appears as an ally of Cable and member of the Six Pack.
+An alternate universe version of Theodore Winchester / Grizzly appears in Ultimate X-Men.
+This version is a student of the Xavier Institute who can transform into a humanoid bear.
+Additionally, a future version of Winchester appears as a member of Six Pack.

 1872

-An alternate universe variant of Maxwell Markham / Grizzly appears in the Secret Wars tie-in 1872.
-This version is a mercenary in the Valley of Doom, a Wild West-themed Battleworld domain formed from the remnants of Earth-51920.
+An alternate universe version of Maxwell Markham / Grizzly appears in the Secret Wars tie-in 1872.
+This version is a mercenary in the Valley of Doom, a domain of Battleworld.

 In other media

 Theodore Winchester / Grizzly as he appears in X-Men Legends II: Rise of Apocalypse.